 Existing and potential wharfs, rail connections and railways should be safeguarded in LDPs, against prejudicial development.
-All reasonable steps should be taken to facilitate and maximise the use of waste slate for aggregates and CD&EW where this is environmentally and technically acceptable.
+All reasonable steps should be taken to facilitate and maximise the use of waste slate for aggregates where this is environmentally and technically acceptable for example transport by road via Snowdonia National Park should be avoided.
 In particular this should include promotion of improvements to the transport network.